zachporreca/zachporreca.github.io/_pages/research.md

 - "Who Gains from Economic Freedom?
 A Panel Analysis of Decile Income Levels" (with R. Lawson) <i>Economics and Business Letters</i> Vol. 10, No. 2 (June 2021).

 ## Working Papers
-- "There's No Fighting FAIT: Flexible Average Inflation Targeting with Unconventional Policies" (Job Market Paper, available upon request)
+- "Better On Average: Average Inflation Targeting with Unconventional Monetary Policy" (Job Market Paper, available upon request)

 - "Is the Taylor Rule Still an Adequate Representation of Monetary Policy in Macroeconomic Models?" (with Scott Schuh, working paper available upon request)